INTERVIEW GUIDE

 Interview guide

-To clean jewelry, prepare a solution of lukewarm soapy water with a little lemon juice, leave to soak for ten minutes, then clean with a soft brush before rinsing with lukewarm water and wiping with a chamois or soft cloth.
+To clean your jewelry, prepare a solution of warm soapy water with a little lemon juice added, soak it for ten minutes, clean it with a very soft brush before rinsing it with warm water and wiping it with a chamois or soft cloth.

-For stains, apply baking soda diluted in a little water, lemon juice, toothpaste, blanc de Meudon or methylated spirits to a used soft toothbrush.
-After gently rubbing the jewel, rinse with clean water and wipe dry with a cloth.
+If there are stains, apply baking soda diluted in a little water, lemon juice, toothpaste, chalk, or rubbing alcohol to a soft, used toothbrush.
+After gently rubbing the jewelry, rinse it with clean water and dry it with a cloth.
 If stains remain, rub with a cloth moistened with a mixture of vinegar and ammonia.

-To clean jewelry, prepare a solution of lukewarm soapy water with a little lemon juice, leave to soak for ten minutes, then clean with a soft brush before rinsing with lukewarm water and wiping with a chamois or soft cloth.
+To clean your jewelry, prepare a solution of warm soapy water with a little lemon juice added, soak it for ten minutes, clean it with a very soft brush before rinsing it with warm water and wiping it with a chamois or soft cloth.

-For stains, apply baking soda diluted in a little water, lemon juice, toothpaste, blanc de Meudon or methylated spirits to a used soft toothbrush.
-After gently rubbing the jewel, rinse with clean water and wipe dry with a cloth.
+If there are stains, apply baking soda diluted in a little water, lemon juice, toothpaste, chalk, or rubbing alcohol to a soft, used toothbrush.
+After gently rubbing the jewelry, rinse it with clean water and dry it with a cloth.
 If stains remain, rub with a cloth moistened with a mixture of vinegar and ammonia.

-To clean jewelry, prepare a solution of lukewarm soapy water with a little lemon juice, leave to soak for ten minutes, then clean with a soft brush before rinsing with lukewarm water and wiping with a chamois or soft cloth.
+To clean your jewelry, prepare a solution of warm soapy water with a little lemon juice added, soak it for ten minutes, clean it with a very soft brush before rinsing it with warm water and wiping it with a chamois or soft cloth.

-For stains, apply baking soda diluted in a little water, lemon juice, toothpaste, blanc de Meudon or methylated spirits to a used soft toothbrush.
-After gently rubbing the jewel, rinse with clean water and wipe dry with a cloth.
+If there are stains, apply baking soda diluted in a little water, lemon juice, toothpaste, chalk, or rubbing alcohol to a soft, used toothbrush.
+After gently rubbing the jewelry, rinse it with clean water and dry it with a cloth.
 If stains remain, rub with a cloth moistened with a mixture of vinegar and ammonia.

-To clean jewelry, prepare a solution of lukewarm soapy water with a little lemon juice, leave to soak for ten minutes, then clean with a soft brush before rinsing with lukewarm water and wiping with a chamois or soft cloth.
+To clean your jewelry, prepare a solution of warm soapy water with a little lemon juice added, soak it for ten minutes, clean it with a very soft brush before rinsing it with warm water and wiping it with a chamois or soft cloth.

-For stains, apply baking soda diluted in a little water, lemon juice, toothpaste, blanc de Meudon or methylated spirits to a used soft toothbrush.
-After gently rubbing the jewel, rinse with clean water and wipe dry with a cloth.
+If there are stains, apply baking soda diluted in a little water, lemon juice, toothpaste, chalk, or rubbing alcohol to a soft, used toothbrush.
+After gently rubbing the jewelry, rinse it with clean water and dry it with a cloth.
 If stains remain, rub with a cloth moistened with a mixture of vinegar and ammonia.